The charm of Hakuba continues to spread!

 The bowl-shaped terrain, centered around the center house, is a three-part layout consisting of the open North and West upper slopes, and the Nakaami slope that descends all the way to Lake Nakaami.
 West Mt. is often blessed with good quality snow due to its north-facing slope.
 The upper slope is as steep as 38 degrees, while the lower slope offers exhilarating cruising.
 There is also a tree run area along Kashimayari's signature course, "5A, B, C Course."
 The freestyle park is located at the bottom of the Nakatsuna slope

-In the 2022 season, attractive services will be introduced!
-First Track skiing will allow you to ski before the regular lift operation starts (8:30), and Powder Cat tours will also be available in the 10th lift area at the top of the slopes.
+For the 2022 season, exciting new services will be introduced!
+These include first-track skiing, allowing you to ski before the regular lift operation begins (8:30 AM), and the launch of powder cat tours in the 10th lift area at the top of the slopes.

 Kashimayari is a family-friendly ski resort.
-In the 2022 season, a Snow Activity Park was newly opened in the central area, featuring Japan's largest snow tubing course, "Tubers High."
-It is also fully functional, with a 140m long moving belt.
-The kids' park offers unlimited play for 500 yen, and there is also a daycare center, which is great for skiers with children.
-There is also accommodation on the slopes for single travelers, and dormitory rooms are available from 2,000 yen for a room only.
+For the 2022 season, a new snow activity park featuring "Tubers High," one of Japan's largest snow tubing courses, has been added to the central area.
+With a 140m long moving belt, it's fully functional.
+The kids' park offers unlimited play for 500 yen, and there's also a childcare facility, making it a great option for skiers with children.
+For solo travelers, accommodation is available on the slopes, with dormitory rooms starting from 2,000 yen per night.

 ![]() | ![]() | ![]() | ![]() |